Celebrating Christmas Differently

 - Gift your family and friends small potted plants that will help improve the quality of indoor and outdoor air.
 Gift seeds to ones who have backyard gardens and abundant space.

 - It is good to use recyclable paper for wrapping gifts.
-Abstain from plastic and other shiny wrapping papers that adds on to the garbage dumps.
+Abstain from plastic and other shiny wrapping papers that add on to the garbage dumps.

-2. Help an under-privileged child smile this year – one of the best ways to help your child learn the life skill pertaining to empathy, sharing and kindness is through charity.
+One of the best ways to help your child learn the life skill pertaining to empathy, sharing and kindness are through charity.
 Show him ways that he can make a difference in the lives of children who are less fortunate than him.
 Some of the ways are:-

-- There are plenty of charitable organisations in our country who work with under-privileged children.
-You can tie-up with one in your area and let your children organise a small event, spend few hours doing voluntary service or donate gifts for the needy kids.
+- There are plenty of charitable organizations in our country who work with underprivileged children.
+You can tie-up with one in your area and let your children organize a small event, spend a few hours doing voluntary service or donate gifts for the needy kids.

-- You can buy gifting items from organisations that work with the less fortunate ones.
-Attractive handmade gift items, made by children are sold by such organisations at really affordable rates.
+- You can buy gifting items from organizations that work with the less fortunate ones.
+Attractive handmade gift items, made by children are sold by such organizations at really affordable rates.

 - Your child and you could also shop for useful gifts for kids of your maids, drivers and other staff members who belong to the lower economic groups.
 Your child can then personally hand over the gifts to the children on Christmas Day before unwrapping his gift.

-3. Prepare decorations – a good way to make Christmas fun, participative and yet instrumental in teaching important life skills like self-reliance and importance of participating is to create your own decorations and ornaments for the Christmas tree.
+A good way to make Christmas fun, participative and yet instrumental in teaching important life skills like self-reliance and the importance of participating is to create your own decorations and ornaments for the Christmas tree.
 Some lovely craft ideas are mentioned here:-

 - There are abundant temporary tattoos that your kids buy throughout the year.
 Teach them to paste these tattoos on plain looking baubles to make them look extraordinary.